Did you know that 93% of communicating with someone is through body language?

 The tone of voice they are met with will help them decide whether or not they want to contact you further.
 You are the customer’s first introduction to your business, you can’t make a first impression twice.

-So make sure your tone of voice is consistent across all your communication platforms.
+This is why tone of voice is important in customer service, you need to stay consistent across all your communication platforms.

-How to Use Your Tone and Voice to Present Your Brand as a Thought Leader
+Use Your Tone of Voice to Present Your Brand as a Thought Leader

 A thought leader is informed and present themselves as experts in their field.
 Having a consistently friendly yet knowledgeable voice allows your customers to be influenced by you.